cyberbotics/webots/docs/guide/general-faq.md

 ### Where Can I Ask a Question of General Interest?

 On [StackOverflow with the `webots` tag](https://stackoverflow.com/questions/tagged/webots).
-The Cyberbotics team monitor this tag.
+The Cyberbotics team monitors this tag.

 ### How Can I Keep Informed?